devennn/devennn.github.io/_posts/2020-07-20-cnn-for-images-and-texts.md

 #### Convolutional Layer
 Humans classify images by observing shapes to form an object.
 Almost the same idea is applied here.
 The only difference is CNN observe much more detail representation of shape.

-It uses feature detector called filter.
+It uses feature detector called filter(also known as kernel).
 At the begining of training, all filters are randomly initialized.
 Then, the model will tune the filter according to what features best describe the label.

+The filter slides throughout the input image to detect patterns.
+This process is called convolving.

-The process undergo element-wise multiplication of input and filter matrix.
-This process produce a feature map according to the filter.
+The process is an element-wise multiplication of input at certain location and filter matrix.
+This process produce a feature map.
 As the filter become more descriptive, the feature map will show a better sumamry of the image.

 ![](/assets/images/element_wise_multiplication.gif)